jcowgar/type-fu-mod-dh/README.md

 Notes
 -----

-I left the lessons the alone, thus they you learn the keys in the same order as the base Colemak layout, which really works out well.
+I left the lessons alone, thus you learn the keys in the same order as the base Colemak layout, which works out well.